Dinesh101041/Employee-Dashborad/README.md

 **To use**
 1. Fork or clone the Repository

-2. Add Projects in project pages0
+2. Add Projects in project pages

 3. Add Departments in department page